-Item 2a-j - Household Spending
+Item 2a-i - Household Spending

 Because farm businesses and households are linked, household expenditures are important to understand the financial viability of both the farm business and household.
 Expenses are reported for the year for each general category.
-If the producer's dwelling is owned by the farm operation, do not report rent, mortgage interest, or property taxes in Section L. These expenses should be recorded in Section H with other farm expenses.
+If the producer's dwelling is owned by the farm operation, do not report rent, mortgage interest, or property taxes in this section.
+These expenses should be recorded in Section I (CRR)/Section H (Oats, Peanuts, Soybeans) with other farm expenses.

-Non-Farm Assets Owned by Producer and Household: Item 3
+5.17.2 Non-Farm Assets Owned by Producer and Household: Item 3

 This question applies to the non-farm assets of the producer's household for which data was not previously reported.
-Assets of the operation were reported in Section I. Include the value of the producer's dwelling here if it is owned separately from the operation and excluded from farm business assets.
+Assets of the operation were reported in Section J (CRR)/Section I (Oats, Peanuts, Soybeans).
+Include the value of the producer's dwelling here if it is owned separately from the operation and excluded from farm business assets.